devibhavani06/Spotify_playlist_using_Terraform/README.md

 🛠 Tech Stack
    Terraform – Infrastructure as Code (IaC) tool.
+   HCL – Configuration language used in Terraform.
    Spotify API – For playlist creation and management.
    Git – Version control system.
-	 VS Code – Code editor for development and debugging
+   VS Code – Code editor for development and debugging.